Controlling Chaotic Maps using Next-Generation Reservoir Computing: Results

-Looking at the low noise $\sigma_d = 10^{-5}$ case, the RMSE begins to quickly decrease after only 2 iterations, but reaches a critical point between iterations 7-8 where the RMSE begins to decrease much more rapidly.
-This is because the number of training data points is comparable to the number of learned model parameters and that the training data explores the extent of the attractor.
+Looking at the low noise $\sigma_d = 10^{-5}$ case, the RMSE begins to quickly decrease after only two iterations, but reaches a critical point between iterations seven and eight where the RMSE begins to decrease much more rapidly.
+This is because the number of training data points is comparable to the number of learned model parameters and that the training data explore the extent of the attractor.
 The cases of higher noise levels initially display the same behavior, but gradually level off as the RMSE approaches the noise level.
-It is notable that the RMSE converges to the noise level after $M_{train}=10$.
-This convergence demonstrates the NG-RC's ability to accurately predict the H'{e}non map even in the presence of noise, while relying on a minimal number of data points.
-In all the results that follow, the NG-RC is trained with $M_{train}=10$ without noise using random conditions for each trial, and the optimal $\alpha$.
+It is notable that the RMSE begins to approach to the noise level after $M_{train}=10$.
+This convergence demonstrates the NG-RC's ability to accurately predict the H\'{e}non map even in the presence of noise, while relying on a minimal number of data points.
+In all results that follow, the NG-RC is trained with $M_{train}=10$ without noise using random conditions for each trial, and the optimal $\alpha$ is zero.